 After I saved a little money, I left Nepal in July and spent one month off the internet wherein I made my way to Bhutan where I had planned to trek and camp with my new tent but landslides cut my trip short and I hence camped out in the mountains of Uttarakhand in India.

-The time off the internet and in the wild was a time I needed to myself, to figure out and understand what I wanted to do long term and truly understand what “Think Travel Lift Grow” was going to be.
+The time off the internet and in the wild was a time I needed to myself, to figure out and understand what I wanted to do long term and truly understand what my blog “Think Travel Lift Grow” was going to be.
 I was camping out in the wild, cooking with a stove I made out of a red bull can and rubbing alcohol as fuel.

 At the end of my camping trip I ended up meeting a guy in a tiny village, he was a traveler too and he was going back to his hometown in Jammu so I joined him.
 On reaching Jammu there was tension brewing as it was the same week as the curfew in Kashmir and it seemed like a war was going to break out any moment.